umbraco/UmbracoDocs/13/umbraco-cms/tutorials/creating-a-custom-dashboard/README.md

 For information on creating bundles of your site's CSS or JavaScript files in your code, see the [Bundling & Minification for JavaScript and CSS](../../fundamentals/design/stylesheets-javascript.md#bundling--minification-for-javascript-and-css) section.

-<strong>Smidge with RunTimeMinification setting is scheduled for removal from Umbraco 14.
+<strong>Smidge with RunTimeMinification setting is scheduled for removal on Umbraco 14.
 You can install the package separately if needed.</strong>

 {% endhint %}